trade-copilot/ape-ai-docs/Use-Cases/Investor/Intermediate/monthly-portfolio-review.md

 - Bad timing decisions

 **Action:**
-- Ask Money to diagnose the issue
+- Ask Money Monty to diagnose the issue
 - Consider simplifying to index funds
 - Check fees (switch to lower-cost funds if high)